Are you constantly kept awake by the burning question: Whatever happened to the cast of ground-breaking animated show, Batman: The Animated Series?

 But it’s not just Batgirl and Laura Ingalls that have defined Gilbert’s career.
 Since getting her big break in the 1960s, Gilbert has had a regular flow of work, appearing in various movies and TV shows, including Babylon 5, The Outer Limits, Touched by an Angel, 7th Heaven and Nip/Tuck, to name a few.
 In 2015, Gilbert appeared in an episode of The Night Shift.

 Outside of her TV work, Gilbert has been involved in politics, having thrown her hat into the ring for Michigan’s 8th congressional district in the 2016 elections to the United States House of Representatives.
 However, she was forced to pull out of the campaign due to health reasons.

 A long time ago, in a galaxy far, far away, Mark Hamill was best known for a role in a small sci-fi movie called Star Wars (1977).
 Have you heard of it?

 Oh how I jest, of course you’ve heard of Star Wars, which is why I don’t need to tell you that Hamill recently reprised the role of Luke Skywalker for The Force Awakens (2015) and The Last Jedi (2017).
 But did you know that between Star Wars movies, Hamill has had a very successful career in television?
 Well he has.

-Similar to Kevin Conroy, Hamill’s work on Batman: The Animated Series has never really left him and he’s continued to play the Joker on and off in various Batman movies and games, including the Arkham series of games and animated movie, The Killing Joke (2016).
-More recently, Hamill has voiced various characters on Justice League Action, including, yep you guessed it – the Joker!
+Similar to Kevin Conroy, Hamill’s work on Batman: The Animated Series never really left him and he’s continued to play the Joker on and off in various Batman movies and games, including the Arkham series of games and animated movie, The Killing Joke (2016).
+More recently, Hamill voiced various characters on Justice League Action, including, yep you guessed it – the Joker!